gogoguy/Fruit-Ninja/README.md

 # Fruit-Ninja
 A remake of the popular game "Fruit Ninja" using python and pygame.
-I made this as a high school project.

 Dependencies:
   pygame